Greece must repay loans in full, bailout fund head says

 Regling said he was "extremely concerned" about the new government's attempts to steer a different political course to the previous government, which had been implementing reforms and seen the economy return to growth.

-He added that Greece needed to revamp its public administration, health system, labor market and pension system in return for European solidarity.
+He added that Greece needed to revamp its public administration, health system, labour market and pension system in return for European solidarity.

-Regling also said Athens' behavior was "unacceptable" when it accused Spain and Portugal of conspiring against Greece on Saturday.
+Regling also said Athens' behaviour was "unacceptable" when it accused Spain and Portugal of conspiring against Greece on Saturday.

 (Reporting by Michael Nienaber; Editing by Michelle Martin and Robin Pomeroy)